ClickHouse/ClickHouse/rfcs/control-groups/README.md

     1. Naming (eg "control groups").

     1. Base classes design (a class diagram?).
-At first i was thinking to put them in Access/ similar to where quotas are defined, but if we want to extend these to background threads then we'd want to put them somewhere else.
+At first, I was thinking to put them in Access/ similar to where quotas are defined, but if we want to extend these to background threads then we'd want to put them somewhere else.

     1. How these should be configured.
-For simplicity I propose to start with XML configs. (scaffolding SQL AST, Parsers, Interpreters is too tedious for POC).
+For simplicity, I propose to start with XML configs. (scaffolding SQL AST, Parsers, Interpreters is too tedious).

     1. How these are propagated and accessed to/from different system components.
     I reckon propagating current "control group" via [ThreadGroupStatus][TGS]